How to Install SHOUTCast Radio Server (Online Media Streaming) on Linux

 $ chmod +x sc_serv $ ./sc_serv & $ netstat -tulpn | grep sc_serv

 Step 3: Open Firewall Connections

-8. Now SHOUTcast server is up and running but it can’t be accessed yet from outside world due to CentOS Firewall restrictions.
+8. Now the SHOUTcast server is up and running but it can’t be accessed yet from the outside world due to CentOS Firewall restrictions.
 To open the server to external connections login with root account and add the rule that will open port 8000 TCP.